 “Birthday” – “is greater or equal” – “1990-01-01”

-Only people who were born after the 1st of January 1990 will get this campaigns.
-This requires to have a birthdate of your subscribers.
+Only people who were born after the 1st of January 1990 will get this campaign.
+This requires to have the birthdate of your subscribers.

 There is a difference between AND-connected conditions and OR-connected ones.

 This OR connection targets all subscribers who have either “Joe” or “Jane” as their first name which targets Ms. Jane Doe as well Mr. Joe Doe.

 This AND connection targets all subscribers with a first name of “Joe” and a last name of “Doe”.
 While there’s a match on Mr. Joe Doe Mrs. Doe is not a receiver.